digital-craftsman-de/cqs-routing/docs/examples/request-decoder.md

 ## Request decoder for GET parameter and security context

-Another use case would be accessing data outside of the body.
+Another use case would be accessing data outside the body.
 This is needed when we want to get an image through a query that is triggered by the browser when used in an img tag.
 We obviously can't add any custom body to that request.
 With the request decoder we can pull information about the user from the security context and add additional information from the GET parameters.

 ```php
 final class UserImageRequestDecoder implements RequestDecoderInterface